Nanoonga/litebox/README.md

 Computed HTML was developed near the end of the dialup era to achieve broadband-like HTML performance over dialup Internet connections by applying many of the same optimizations, such as structuring a website as a set of forms (all CHTML pages are forms) that are cached in their entirety on the browser, eliminating 99% of redundant data traffic.
 CHTML goes a step farther by caching procedures that render HTML in situ rather than caching HTML rendered on a remote server, and once the cache is populated only ephemeral data (session credentials, query results) need be exchanged with the server at all.

-In the broadband era, computed HTML makes web applications as performant as native ones by driving the HTML interpreter programmatically rather than streaming it from a remote server.
+In the broadband era, computed HTML makes web applications as performant as native ones by driving the HTML interpreter programmatically rather than streaming markup from a remote server.
 This elementary web application is an example.

 ## Wisdom